Korma96/SIAP/README.md

 2. CNN
 3. Transformer

-for customer review rating prediction task.
+for product rating prediction task (using customer review).